 If are in police custody you must be brought before a Justice of the Peace (JP) or a judge within 24 hours or as soon as reasonably possible.
 The judge or JP will release you unless the Crown Prosecutor does not agree to your release.

 If the Crown prosecutor does not agree to your release there will be a bail hearing.
 You can have a lawyer represent you at this hearing.
 In Saskatoon, Regina and many other locations Legal Aid will represent anyone, regardless of their income, at their bail hearing.
 Most bail hearings take place in Provincial Court.
-Bail hearings for a few serious offences, such as murder, go to the Court of Queen's Bench.
+Bail hearings for a few serious offences, such as murder, go to the Court of King's Bench.

 At the hearing the Crown Prosecutor must show that there is a good reason to keep you in custody.
 The Crown Prosecutor will tell the judge about the crime that you are accused of committing and any criminal record you have.
 You or your lawyer can tell the judge about your personal circumstances, including information about your home life, employment, family and other factors that you think the judge should consider.